Contern: Topography

 Contern covers an area of 20.55 square kilometres, making it, as of 2022, the 54th largest commune in Luxembourg out of 102.
 It had a population of 4374, the 44th highest out of 102 communes as of 2023 giving it a population density of 210 people per square kilometre, 43rd highest in Luxembourg.
 The population has since risen to 4,513 inhabitants.

 Contern lies within the Guttland region of Luxembourg and covers part of both the Luxembourg Plateau and Moselle Valley sub-regions.
 The contrast between the two sub regions gives Contern a varying topography, from the rolling hills in the south and west to the sharp sandstone cliffs to the east around Medingen and the north around Kréintgeshaff and Éiterbierg.

 Contern is largely centred around the River Syre, which nearly perfectly bisects the commune, and to a lesser extent, its tributaries.
 The Syre flows north-east from Syren in the commune of Weiler-la-Tour continuing up to the border with Schuttrange halfway between Oetrange and Schrassig.
 Whilst flowing through the commune, it directly bisects both Moutfort and Oetrange and the lieux-dits of Bricherhaff and Brichermillen.
 There is one tributary of the Syre which directly hosts a settlement, the Kackeschbaach with Eitermillen.
 The remaining settlements are located atop hills including Contern itself.

-The Highest point in Contern is Éiterbierg (Oetrange Hill) at an Elevation of 356 metres.
-While the lowest point is on the northern border with Schuttrange in the river Syre at an elevation of 237 metres.
+The Highest point in Contern is Éiterbierg (Oetrange Hill) at an elevation of 356 metres, while the lowest point is at the river Syre, on the northern border with Schuttrange, at an elevation of 237 metres.